saishaddai/Personal-Notes/scripts/github.md

 # Github quick notes
 =================

-These are my notes to quick come back to git and github
+These are my notes to quick come back to git and github.
+This is the source:
+- [Git and GitHub For Beginners](https://www.udemy.com/course/gitandgithubforbeginners/) by Yaswanth Sai Palaghat @ Udemy

 **Pushing First Project to github using GIT**
 -----------------